jalcock-training/azure-hybrid-landing-zone/docs/architecture/landing-zone-design.md

 - Allowed locations to prevent accidental deployment outside the intended region
 - Baseline security configurations for Azure Arc–enabled servers
 - Optional diagnostic settings for supported resources
+- Enforcement of private network access for sensitive services such as Key Vault and Storage
+- Policy-driven prevention of public IP assignment to compute resources

 Policies are applied at the subscription scope in this phase.
 In a future version, these policies will be moved to the management‑group level to support multi‑subscription governance.